MetOffice/CSET/docs/source/working-practices/git.rst

 git rebase
 ~~~~~~~~~~

-A rebase changes the "base" upon which your changes are made.
-The rebase command
+A rebase changes the base commit from which your changes are made.
+The rebase
-ordinarily takes the form :code:`git rebase [branch-to-rebase-on-to]`, which
+command ordinarily takes the form :code:`git rebase [new-base-branch]`, which
 starts a rebase.
 Your branch will be reset so it is the same as the new base,
-and the commits you have made will be applied in order to it.
-Git will try and
+and the changes you have made will be applied to it sequentially.

-do this automatically, however if you have changed a line that was deleted in
+Git will try and do this automatically, however if a conflict occurs it needs to
-the base, or in a few other cases, then a conflict can occur which needs to be
-manually resolved, before running :code:`git rebase --continue` to finish it.
+be manually resolved before running :code:`git rebase --continue` to finish the
+rebase.

-There is a good overview of rebasing in `these slides`_.
+There is a good overview of rebasing in `these slides`_, and the `official
+documentation on rebase`_ goes into a lot more detail.

+When rebasing or merging there are times when git cannot proceed.
+This is called
+a conflict and often occurs if you have changed a line that was also changed in
+the other branch.
+Git will stop and let you manually fix it.
+Read the
+`documentation on fixing merge conflicts`_ to find out how.

 .. _these slides: https://glfmn.github.io/gh-slides/#/rebase
+.. _official documentation on rebase: https://git-scm.com/book/en/v2/Git-Branching-Rebasing
+.. _documentation on fixing merge conflicts: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging#_basic_merge_conflicts